 Example 1 in Table AC-1 (Example Values for the Sequence SHDR used for the Construction of the 2 µs duration MC-OOK On Symbol) is evaluated under a number of channel conditions and shows consistent good performance in both multipath fading and additive white Gaussian noise channels.
-This sequence also has the lowest PAPR among the BPSK MC-OOK On Symbols for a single channel transmission.
+This sequence also has low PAPR for a single channel transmission.
+This sequence meets the Correlation Test in Subclause 30.3.12.5.

 Example 2 in Table AC-1 (Example Values for the Sequence SHDR used for the Construction of the 2 µs duration MC-OOK On Symbol) is designed to provide good performance in commonly found propagation conditions, including the additive white Gaussian noise channel.
 This MC-OOK On Symbol has nearly constant envelope and power distributed over the full bandwidth.
 Therefore, it might be transmitted with an output power higher than during the L-STF, L-LTF and L-SIG.
+This sequence meets the Correlation Test in Subclause 30.3.12.5.

 Example 3 in Table AC-1 (Example Values for the Sequence SHDR used for the Construction of the 2 µs duration MC-OOK On Symbol) is found to provide good performance through exhaustive search among the OFDM symbols with BPSK modulation.
 This sequence is optimized for good tradeoff between multipath fading channel performance and PAPR.
+This sequence meets the Correlation Test in Subclause 30.3.12.5.

 Table AC-2 (Example Values for the Sequence SLDR used for the Construction of the 4 µs duration MC-OOK On Symbol) provides example sequences for the construction of the 4 µs duration MC-OOK On Symbol.